 These are the starches in foods like potatoes and plantains, which resist digestion and so end up in the large intestine as prebiotics for the beneficial bacteria.
 They feed different bacteria than the soluble fiber prebiotics.
 These are more controversial as some folks don't do well with them, but for many others, resistant starches actually are a really important part of a healthy diet.

-Why should you eat prebiotic foods?
+Why you need to eat prebiotic foods

 The biggest reason to be eating prebiotic foods is they feed your probiotic or beneficial bacteria, as mentioned above.
 You want happy bacteria in your gut since all diseases begin in the gut.